jlleongarcia/jlleongarcia/content/blog/py-z-stocks.md

 The project [**source code**](https://gitlab.com/fossengineer1/py_stocks) - PyStocks 💻
 {{< /callout >}}

 If all of this sounds familiar.

 It is because it is actually familiar.

 {{< callout type="info" >}}
-Sometime ago I was doing similar Project in **R Shiny** - [R/Stocks](https://jalcocert.github.io/JAlcocerT/R-Stocks/)
+Sometime ago I was doing similar Project in **R Shiny** - [R/Stocks](https://jalcocert.github.io/JAlcocerT/R-Stocks/) 💻 and documenting it [here](https://jalcocert.github.io/JAlcocerT/R-Stocks/)
 {{< /callout >}}

 {{< details title="API's I was using with R/Stocks 📌" closed="true" >}}